 Many vendors have now abandoned traditional car keys and adopted keyless locks supported by Bluetooth wireless technologies, which is the best embodiment of the smart design.
 However, even though the use of hybrid wireless RF technology has brought about better user experience, it also significantly increases the complexity of the design, which is a great challenge for the stability of RF performances.

-Upon testing, Allion team discovered that Bluetooth wireless key does have some limitations in terms of usage, which will seriously affect vehicle owner’s user experience.
+Upon testing, Allion’s engineering team discovered that Bluetooth wireless keys have some limitations in terms of usage, which affects vehicle owner’s user experience significantly.
 The testing team uses the electric scooter as an example and carries out the OTA (over the air) testing in the shielding room on the TRP (Total Radiated Power) and TIS (Total Isotropic Sensitivity) of the electric scooter’s Bluetooth device.
 It was discovered that there is indeed blind spots and dead zones in the sensing of the scooter’s Bluetooth receiving and sending.
 The inclined area as shown in the diagram below represents the blind spot.
 It means that if the vehicle owner happens to unlock from this angle, the scooter will not have any sort of response.
 Imagine parking your car on the roadside, and upon your return, you could not start your car and have no idea what is wrong with your scooter, you would d probably feel quite helpless and anxious.

 As indicated in the diagram below, TRS and TIS testing and analysis clearly show that the electric scooter’s Bluetooth is unable to sense at certain angles.
 If the vehicle owner happens to stand within this angle, there is a high possibility that they can’t unlock the car.